" The Coming Together Of People"

 News and Updates

-Historic Nomination of the Pine Street African Burial Ground
+Official National Historic Designation of the Pine Street African Burial Ground

-Congratulations to everyone who helped Harambee Kingston NY, Inc. acquire the Pine Street African Burial Ground in 2019, and to all who have supported the work required to submit the application for historic designation.
+Congratulations to everyone who helped Harambee Kingston NY, Inc. acquire and steward the Pine Street African Burial Ground in 2019, and to everyone who supported Harambee Kingston over the many years.
+Ase!

 Pine Street